liip/packaging/README.rst

     package manager.
 Configuration files are handled specially by the package manager.
 They will not be silently overwritten if an new package provides an updated version.
+    **Important:** The path you specify here has to be the path to the location where the file will end up on the target system.

+    Example: /etc/myapp.conf

 filemapping
     The filemapping variable should hold the mapping between your project files